MohammadTashkandi/MyReads/README.md

 # MyReads Project

-MyReads is a web app that allow the user to search for books and add them to certain categories (shelfes).
+MyReads is a web app that allows the user to search for books and add them to certain categories (shelves).
 The user can also see the books added in each shelf.

 ## TL;DR